Avoid Common Mistakes When Choosing Insurance

 3. What criteria should I use to pick an insurance company?

-You may want to look at the company’s financial strength, customer relations, previous claims history, and the experiences of other insured customers.
+You may want to look at the company’s financial strength, customer relations, previous claims history, and their commitment to ethical, transparent AI practices in claim processing.

 4. How often should I assess my existing insurance policy?

-You should assess your policy at least every year or when major events such as marriage or getting a new property occur.
+You should assess your policy at least every year or when major events such as marriage, getting a new property, or significant changes in your digital footprint/remote work status occur.

 5. Do all insurance policies that are low priced pose a good deal?

 Not entirely.
-This is because lower priced policies tend to have fewer benefits or higher deductibles, and so one has to weigh between benefit versus requirement.
+This is because lower priced policies tend to have fewer benefits, higher deductibles, or aggressive exclusions regarding natural disasters, and so one has to weigh between benefit versus requirement.